Account settings and security

 | CNAME | status.example.com | cname.status.phare.io |

-Make sure your DNS is configured correctly so Phare can generate a valid SSL certificate—this usually takes a few minutes.
+Make sure your DNS is configured correctly so Phare can generate a valid SSL certificate.
+This usually takes a few minutes.
 Once verified, your Phare domain will automatically redirect to your custom domain.

 ### Custom domain with Cloudflare DNS